craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter One - Introduction.md

 The main feature of this room, however, is the indented wall and extended 2' slab below it.
 The slab is enchanted to display an image of the viewer's hand in its center.
 The indent, too is enchanted, and when one's hand is pressed to the slab below, a bank of information is accessed and returned to the illusion, publicly displaying the betting odds (vs the current Main Contenders) and "entertainment rating" of the owner of the hand, given they are still alive, and compared to their most direct competitors.

-Generally, a player's character's rating should rise as they ascend the levels of Kailkeep, and - setting depending - should begin around three thousand, hinting at the current population of competitors upon their first interaction with the scoreboard.
+Generally, a player's character's rating should rise as they ascend the levels of Kailkeep, and - setting depending - should begin around three hundred, hinting at the current population of competitors upon their first interaction with the scoreboard.